- Full name: Zachary Banack

 - Favorite indie games: Zenith by ArcaneKids, Karoshi 2.0 by Jesse Venbrux, Garden Gnome Carnage by Daniel Remar, Mondo Medicals by Jonatan Söderström, Innoquous 3 by Andrew McCluskey, Jumper 2 by Matt Thorson

-- Favorite artists: Lorde, Tobacco, Ratatat, Fatboy Slim
+- Favorite artists: The Ramones, Lorde, Ratatat, Fatboy Slim

-- Favorite TV shows: The Wire, Breaking Bad
+- Favorite TV shows: The Wire (you have to watch this), Breaking Bad

 - Favorite films: Requiem for a Dream, Birdman, American Beauty, Moonrise Kingdom

-- Hobbies: general programming, drawing, speedrunning (Super Mario 64, in particular), lost media, body building (beginner)
+- Hobbies: general programming, speedrunning (Super Mario 64 and Duck Dodgers, in particular), lost media, glitch hunting/video game exploitation, weight lifting (beginner)